0xor1/Sudoku-Assistant-3D/README.md

 ####Clickable cubes

-Live possibility cubes (**White** and **Green**) are included in click hit tests. clicking on a live cube will automatically select the relevant gameboard cell beneath it.
+Live possibility cubes, **White** and **Green**, are included in click hit tests. clicking on a live cube will automatically select the relevant gameboard cell beneath it.
 Double clicking on a live possibility cube will automaticall enter the value that cell represents into the relevant gamboard cell.